 However, there’s a difference between splashing around at a supervised facility, and being the responsible adult for your family.

-Fortunately there are canoe clubs up and down the country that provide taster sessions and basic instruction, and many of these sessions you can hire any gear you need at extremely reasonable prices.
+Fortunately, there are canoe clubs up and down the country that provide taster sessions and basic instruction, and many of these sessions you can hire any gear you need at extremely reasonable prices.

 Finding a Canoe Club

-All of the gear for the session (boat, paddle, buoyancy aid, spraydeck, paddle, etc.) can be hired for £4.
+For example, the club in my area runs sessions every Monday night from 6.30 until dusk through the summer to mid-September, where all of the gear for the session (boat, paddle, buoyancy aid, spraydeck, paddle, etc.) can be hired for £4.

 Two free taster sessions are provided (and then you must become a member).